elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-distinguishes-polynomial-time-algorithms-from-exponential-time-algorithms-in-complexity-theory.md

 url: /learn/computer-science/questions/what-distinguishes-polynomial-time-algorithms-from-exponential-time-algorithms-in-complexity-theory
 score: -1.0
 related_article1:
-    id: 170775
+    id: 170787
-    title: What is the scope of computability theory and how does it relate to problem solvability?
+    title: >-
+        Explain the Euclidean algorithm for finding the greatest common divisor.
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-scope-of-computability-theory-and-how-does-it-relate-to-problem-solvability
+    url: /learn/computer-science/questions/explain-the-euclidean-algorithm-for-finding-the-greatest-common-divisor
 related_article2:
-    id: 170778
+    id: 170782
-    title: Define the P vs NP problem and explain its importance in computational theory.
+    title: >-
+        What are the characteristics of non-deterministic polynomial time?
     subject: Computer Science
-    url: /learn/computer-science/questions/define-the-p-vs-np-problem-and-explain-its-importance-in-computational-theory
+    url: /learn/computer-science/questions/what-are-the-characteristics-of-nondeterministic-polynomial-time
 related_article3:
-    id: 170779
+    id: 170786
-    title: What is an NP-complete problem and why is the satisfiability problem significant in this context?
+    title: >-
+        How does the RSA algorithm utilize public and private key encryption?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-an-npcomplete-problem-and-why-is-the-satisfiability-problem-significant-in-this-context
+    url: /learn/computer-science/questions/how-does-the-rsa-algorithm-utilize-public-and-private-key-encryption
 related_article4:
-    id: 170786
+    id: 170784
-    title: How does the RSA algorithm utilize public and private key encryption?
+    title: >-
+        What factors contribute to the efficiency of an algorithm?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-does-the-rsa-algorithm-utilize-public-and-private-key-encryption
+    url: /learn/computer-science/questions/what-factors-contribute-to-the-efficiency-of-an-algorithm
 related_article5:
-    id: 170788
+    id: 170779
-    title: What are the key steps in problem analysis for effective problem-solving?
+    title: >-
+        What is an NP-complete problem and why is the satisfiability problem significant in this context?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-key-steps-in-problem-analysis-for-effective-problemsolving
+    url: /learn/computer-science/questions/what-is-an-npcomplete-problem-and-why-is-the-satisfiability-problem-significant-in-this-context
 ---

 &nbsp;